pimcore/customer-data-framework/doc/28_ListViews.md

 ![Customers of a CustomerSegment](./img/customer-list-2.png)

+There are "Customer" filters and "Segments" filters.
+It is possible to choose between "or" (match any) and "and" (match all) conditions.
+Please note that the condition between customer and segments filters is always "and".

+The list can be sorted by clicking on the column headers.

 #### Configuration options
 - **Search Columns**: In [CMF configuration](./03_Configuration.md) it can be configured which columns should be considered during searching and filtering in the customer list.
 For details see the [CMF configuration section](./03_Configuration.md).